Let's Meet at CES 2025 - Booth 42256 in South Hall 3

 Faster charge and discharge rates, capable of higher C-rates

 Part 5.
-LiFePO4 battery applications
+What is the LiFePO4 battery used for?

 LiFePO4 (Lithium Iron Phosphate) batteries find widespread applications across diverse industries owing to their unique characteristics, making them suitable for various devices and systems.